scristofari/rest-api-ml/README.md

 - [ ] Stream the build / run tasks output - Event source - Log of the container
 - [ ] Pull an image from the hub, just need to run.
 - [ ] Add a absolute path for the artifact.
-- [ ] The tag of the image with the artifact's hash
+- [ ] The image's tag is the artifact's hash

 ## Requirements